achenchen1/mathfunctions/README.md

 ### v 2.0 (29/09/2018)

--Added special cases where user input is 4, 2, or 1 for Collatz
+* Added special cases where user input is 4, 2, or 1 for Collatz

--Reorganized header file
+* Reorganized header file

--Improved prime functions
+* Improved prime functions

--Made parameters more consistent
+* Made parameters more consistent